Mental health in education: Anxiety

-Students with anxiety disorders are statistically less likely to attend college than those without, and those with social phobias are twice as likely to fail a grade or not finish high school as students who have never had the condition.
-Anxiety disorders are typically more difficult to recognize than disruptive behavior disorders such as ADHD because the symptoms are internalized.
-Anxiety may manifest as recurring fears and worries about routine parts of every day life, avoiding activities, school or social interactions and it can interfere with the ability to focus and learn.
+Students with anxiety disorders are statistically less likely to attend college than those without it.
+In addition, those with social phobias are twice as likely to fail a grade or not finish high school as compared to students without the condition.
+Anxiety disorders are typically more difficult to recognize than disruptive behavior disorders, such as ADHD, because the symptoms are internalized.
+Anxiety may manifest as recurring fears and worries about routine parts of everyday life, avoiding activities, school, or social interactions.
+Anxiety can also interfere with the ability to focus and learn.

-Additionally, anxiety disorders can prevent students from seeking or forming social connections, which negatively affects students' sense of belonging and in turn impacts their school experience and academic performance.
-Students may suffer from social anxiety, preventing them from going out and creating new relationships with new people or any social reaction one might come across.

-There is a specific character in which people with anxiety often experience.
+There is a specific character that people with anxiety often exhibit.
 People with anxiety experience frequent worries and fears about everyday situations.
 Anxiety can also be identified as a sudden feeling of intense fear or terror that can reach a peak within minutes.
-These anxiety symptoms usually develops during childhood or teen years and may continue into adulthood.
-Some examples of symptoms include: feeling nervous, restless or tense, having a sense of impeding danger, panic, or doom, having an increased heart rate, breathing rapidly, sweating, trembling, feeling weak or tired, trouble concentrating or thinking about anything other than the present worry, having trouble sleeping, experiencing gastrointestinal problems, having difficulty controlling worry, or having the urge to avoid things that trigger anxiety.
-Also, there are several different types of anxiety disorders which are agoraphobia, anxiety disorder due to a medical condition, generalized anxiety disorder, panic disorder, selective mutisim, separation anxiety disorder, social anxiety disorder, specific phobias, substance-induced anxiety disorder, etc.
+These anxiety symptoms usually develop during childhood or teen years and may continue into adulthood.
+Some examples of symptoms include: feeling nervous, restless or tense, having a sense of impending danger, panic, or doom, having an increased heart rate, breathing rapidly, sweating, trembling, feeling weak or tired, trouble concentrating or thinking about anything other than the present worry, having trouble sleeping, experiencing gastrointestinal problems, having difficulty controlling worry, or having the urge to avoid things that trigger anxiety.

+There are multiple types of anxieties that each present with unique symptoms.
+The most common type of anxiety is Generalized Anxiety Disorder, which presents with persistent and excessive worry that interferes with daily activities, feeling on edge/fatigued, worries about everyday things, and can cause physical symptoms, such as restlessness.
+Panic disorders, characterized by recurrent panic attacks which consist of palpitations, sweating, trembling, shortness of breath, chest pain, dizziness, and a fear of dying, can cause physical and psychological distress.
+People with phobias experience excessive and persistent fear of objects or situations that are generally not harmful.
+Fear is excessive, which patients are aware of.
+Examples of phobias can include public speaking, spiders, or flying.
+Social anxiety disorder is a condition where people have significant anxiety about being embarrassed, so they will avoid situations that could cause embarrassment.
+An example of a situation that would be avoided would be eating or drinking in public.
+Finally, separation anxiety disorder is characterized by excessive fear or anxiety about separation which can cause functioning problems.
+People may be worried about leaving others and may have attachment issues.

+Treatments for anxiety can include medications, such as antidepressants, anti-anxiety medications, sedatives (such as benzodiazepines), and beta blockers.
+These medications function to relieve short-term anxiety, but are not meant to be used as long-term solutions.
+Cognitive behavioral therapy is the most efficient form of treatment and is used as a short-term treatment.
+This therapy focuses on teaching specific skills for coping in order to improve symptoms.
+This can include exposure therapy, which increases exposure to potential triggers and is used to treat phobias.